dcasia/collapsible-resource-manager/README.md

 ### Other Packages You Might Like

+- [Nova Welcome Card](https://github.com/dcasia/nova-welcome-card) - A configurable version of the `Help card` that comes with Nova.
 - [Icon Action Toolbar](https://github.com/dcasia/icon-action-toolbar) - Replaces the default boring action menu with an inline row of icon-based actions.
 - [Expandable Table Row](https://github.com/dcasia/expandable-table-row) - Provides an easy way to append extra data to each row of your resource tables.
 - [Collapsible Resource Manager](https://github.com/dcasia/collapsible-resource-manager) - Provides an easy way to order and group your resources on the sidebar.